 What for me started off years ago as dog rescue work ultimately became full-time ministry.
 For just as God had said that He wanted me to heal His people, He showed me that as much as I love dogs, my primary purpose on this earth is to love the Lord with all my heart and to love my neighbor as myself – and to share the Gospel of Jesus Christ while ministering the Lord’s love to a world in need.

 I am incapable of healing people; I am only human.
 But I am perfectly capable of dedicating my life to loving the Lord and telling the world about Jesus Christ, Savior of the world.
 And this I do.
-While I continue to care for the mostly special needs and senior rescued dogs in Walk by Faith Ministry’s little sanctuary, my number one passion is the Lord and helping people to be saved, healed, delivered, set free, made whole, and utterly transformed.
-I am blessed every time I minister to a homeless person, share the Gospel with a stranger I meet on the beach, take a phone call from someone who is broken, send an e-mail to someone who does not know how to be saved, write an inspirational piece online to help people understand and apply the Bible to their lives, write a book to encourage people to follow Jesus, whatever it is the Lord calls me to do.
+While I continue to care for the mostly special needs and senior rescued dogs in my care, my number one passion is the Lord and helping people to be saved, healed, delivered, set free, made whole, and utterly transformed, helping and encouraging them to live wholly and utterly for Christ.
+I am blessed every time I minister to a homeless person, share the Gospel with a stranger I meet on the streets, take a phone call from someone who is broken, send an e-mail to someone who does not know how to be saved, write an inspirational piece online to help people understand and apply the Bible to their lives, write a book to encourage people to follow Jesus, whatever it is the Lord calls me to do.

 Though I never saw Red the homeless man again, Red the dog was my sidekick for seven long and amazing years after the day God told me to go inside the dog pen and lay hands on him and pray.
 I never imagined I would adopt him, I never imagined he would live with such beautiful health for so many more years, and ultimately I never imagined that one day I would have to send him back to the Lord from whom He had come.